That-Cool-Coder/mesothelae/README.md

 - Users can select light-dark theme
 - Messages are now sent in markdown format, allowing formatting and code blocks
 - Users can select some basic preferences like shortcut to send

+## Deployment instructions

+As there is no program to deploy, I can't write instructions yet.
+It will involve these things however:
+- install python packages
+- install `mod-wsgi`
+- setup folder for databases
+- git clone project

 ## Server/client communication protocols